-Cold Climate Commercial Rooftop Units (Score: 3.65/5): replacement of conventional rooftop units with cold climate capable heat pump units presents an opportunity to reduce fossil fuel reliance for heating in commercial buildings, especially in colder climates.
+Cold Climate Commercial Rooftop Units – C&I (Score: 3.65/5): replacement of conventional rooftop units with cold climate capable heat pump units presents an opportunity to reduce fossil fuel reliance for heating in commercial buildings, especially in colder climates.
 Commercial-sized cold climate Air Source Heat Pumps are beginning to be introduced in the market and represent a short-term opportunity for Connecticut.
 As the economics are more promising for partial displacement measures than full displacement measures, we recommend promoting this option as a starter.
-If full displacement measures are to be integrated into a program, we recommend emphasizing GHG benefits as they are significant, which helps to convince potential buyers to make the switch to hit their decarbonization targets.
+If full displacement measures are to be integrated into a program, we recommend emphasizing greenhouse gas (GHG) reduction benefits as they are significant, which helps to convince potential buyers to make the switch to hit their decarbonization targets.
 We also recommend furthering the research on estimating energy savings specific to a broader range of building types.

-Advanced Buildings Control (Score: 3.5/5): by integrating HVAC and lighting systems and implementing pre-emptive controls based on occupancy forecasting, this measure aims to optimize energy usage in buildings, enhancing efficiency and comfort.
-For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear yet, we recommend a trial of the BMS existing program in the State.
-For the 3+ years horizon, we recommend launching a separate program to promote advanced OCC and gather data to better refine the program along the way.
+Advanced Buildings Control – C&I (Score: 3.5/5): by integrating HVAC, lighting systems, and implementing pre-emptive controls based on occupancy forecasting, this measure aims to optimize energy usage in buildings, enhancing efficiency and comfort.
+For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear yet, we recommend a trial using C&LM existing Retro-Commissioning program.
+For the 3+ years horizon, we recommend launching a separate program to promote advanced Occupancy-Centric Controls (OCC) and gather data to better refine the program along the way.
 We also recommend keeping an eye on the whole pre-emptive controls using control strategies driven by artificial intelligence (AI) in the coming years.
 It just emerged in the building industry and is moving very fast; staying afloat demonstrations, pilots and papers on the topic in the coming months is paramount to strategically shape this measure to generate the most impact possible in the short and medium term.